-Edward Colston statue toppling: Four found not guilty of criminal damage
+Edward Colston statue: Four cleared of criminal damage

 During a highly publicised trial, the court heard that the statue was ripped down before being thrown into the harbour during a wave of protests triggered by the murder of African-American George Floyd by a white police officer.

-The four defendants, together with "others unknown", were accusing of damaging the Colston statue and plinth of a value unknown without lawful excuse.
+The four defendants, together with "others unknown", were accused of damaging the Colston statue and plinth of a value unknown without lawful excuse.

-During the trial, Mr Skuse said he took part in rolling the statue to the docks to stage a symbolic "sentencing" of the slave trader.
+During the trial, Mr Skuse, 33, said he took part in rolling the statue to the docks to stage a symbolic "sentencing" of the slave trader.